robert-at-pretension-io/SevereWeatherVisualization/README.md

 ## Modeling ArcGIS query
 * *The ArcGIS API is a RESTful API that allows us to query data from a geospatial database.*
+* **Project Usage:**
+* We will have a custom header component that will make a query to the ArcGIS API.
+The query will be based on the user's input.

 ### Todo:
 *bugs*: